MehdiGhrabli/MehdiGhrabli.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent PhD graduate in applied mathematics, focusing on estimating the remaining lifetime of power electronic modules using data-driven approaches
+I am a recent PhD graduate in applied mathematics, focusing on estimating the remaining lifetime of power electronic modules using data-driven approaches.

 PhD
 ======
 My doctoral research was a collaboration between the SATIE (Laboratoire des systèmes et applications des technologies de l'information et de l'énergie) and LMPS (Laboratoire de Mécanique Paris-Saclay) labs at ENS Paris-Saclay.
 My work focused on utilizing experimental and simulated data to efficiently model the failure of power electronic modules.
-Through this research, I aimed to bridge the machine learning, electrical engineering, and mechanics communities, providing practical solutions for manufacturers and users to optimize the lifespan of power modules.
+Through this research, I aimed to bridge the machine learning, electrical engineering, and mechanics communities, providing practical solutions for manufacturers and users to optimize the use of power modules.
 My thesis was supervised by [Mounira Bouarroudj](https://satie.ens-paris-saclay.fr/fr/annuaire-des-personnes/mounira-bouarroudj), [Ludovic Chamoin](https://ens-paris-saclay.fr/lecole/enseignants-chercheurs/ludovic-chamoin), and [Emanuel Aldea](https://hebergement.universite-paris-saclay.fr/emi/).
 If you're curious about the outcomes of this work, you can explore the the [Publications](https://mehdighrabli.github.io/publications/) and [Talks](https://mehdighrabli.github.io/talks/) sections.

 <style>
 .tag {